A scalable and real-time neural decoder for topological quantum codes: Methods

 \subsubsection{Circuits}

 All surface code data is generated from a XZZX surface code with the same readout ordering as in our previous work \cite{Bausch2024}, see \cref{fig:readout-circuits}a.

-Our Bell-flagged colour code implementation follows Baireuther \cite{Baireuther_2018}, see \cref{fig:readout-circuits}b.
-We note here that the graph defined by pairs of stabilizer and data qubits connected by 2-qubit gates in the readout circuit is not planar, which means it is not directly implementable on a substrate with planar qubit connectivity, but which could e.g.\ be run on a device with all-to-all connectivity, such as a neutral atom device.
-Other readout orders \cite{gidney2023chromobius,Takada2024} are planar and thus directly suitable for superconducting chips.
-We only found minor accuracy differences between these Bayreuther-style circuits and e.g.\ those implemented in Gidney et al. \cite{gidney2023chromobius}, the latter potentially giving a slight edge in accuracy.
+As we are targeting a superconducting hardware with AQ2-RT, and to enable running the Chromobious decoder as a comparison, our superdense circuits follow a planar readout order inspired by Gidney et al.\cite{gidney2023chromobius} (\cref{fig:readout-circuits}c).

-Due to the impossibility of running Chromobius in our colour code implementation, we measured its performance on superdense colour code circuits of the same size and noise model.
-The readout ordering follows Gidney et al. \cite{gidney2023chromobius}.
+We generally use the Bell-flagged colour code for most of our analysis.
+However, due to the impossibility of running Chromobius on our Bell-flagged code implementation, for the real-time analysis we use superdense colour code circuits with planar readout of the same size and noise model.
+We directly compare the full AQ2 model performance on both superdense and Bell-flagged variants in \cref{fig:realtime}.